getcarina/getcarina.com/_getting-started/2016-11-04-kubernetes-zero-to-hero.md

 mysql-2454340998-3ugcb   1/1       Running   0          29s
 ```

-### Service
+### Create a Service resource

-The final resource that needs to be created is the service.
-A service is the
-front-end load balancer that accepts traffic and routes to an available pod.
+The final resource to create is the service.
+A service is the front-end load balancer that accepts traffic and routes to an available pod.
 The name of the service serves as its hostname, allowing for easy service
-discovery within the cluster, allowing you to avoid hard-coding the internal
+discovery within the cluster, which enables you to avoid hardcoding the internal IPv4 addresses of pods.

-IPv4s of pods.
+You create a manifest file for the Service resource, as shown in the following example.
+An explanation of the parts of the file follows the example.

 ```bash
 $ cat > mysql_service.yaml <<EOL